schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 Navigate to {{< breadcrumb "Firewall" "Settings" "Advanced" >}}.

-Although IPv6 is something I want to use, it's out of scope for this guide, so we uncheck the following:
+Although IPv6 is something I want to use, it's out of scope for this guide, so we uncheck the following.

 |            |             |
 | ---------- | ----------- |